topfreegames/eventsgateway/README.md

 2. `make run` starts EventsGateway server.

-3. `make testclient` executes a client that sends one dummy event.
+3. `make producer` executes a client that sends one dummy event.

 4. `make gobblin` runs a gobblin job that consumes from sv-uploads-* kafka topics and creates partitioned avro files in s3 (localstack) eventsgateway-local.